tqbwqing/automagic/README.md

 You need MATLAB installed and activated on your system to use *Automagic*. *Automagic* was developed and tested in MATLAB R2015b and newer releases.

 #### 2.1.2.
 Installation
-1. Download the *Automagic EEG Toolbox* to a folder of your choosing.
+1. Download the *Automagic EEG Toolbox* to a folder of your choice.
 2. Within that folder, navigate to \Automagic_EEG_Toolbox\ppp
 3. Double click the file named *automagic* or *automagic.mlappinstall*.
 Wait until MATLAB displays a dialogue box.
 4. Please select Install.
 You will be notified as soon as the installation is complete.